 Enforcement of the Affordable Care Act’s penalty became a little stricter during the 2018 tax filing season.
 Starting in 2018, the IRS no longer accepted tax returns that didn’t include an answer to the question about whether the filer had health insurance during the year.
 This change came after the GOP tax bill (which included the eventual elimination of the mandate penalty) had been enacted.

 To clarify, it is always illegal to lie to the IRS.
-So you can’t say you had coverage when you actually didn’t.
-(Employers, exchanges, and health insurance companies also report to the IRS; this isn’t just the honor system.)
-And although the IRS can’t use their normal enforcement avenues for collecting the penalty, they can deduct it from current or future tax refunds.
+So people couldn’t just say they had coverage when they actually didn’t.
+Employers, exchanges, and health insurance companies also report to the IRS; this wasn’t just the honor system.
+And although the IRS couldn’t use their normal enforcement avenues for collecting the penalty, they could deduct it from current or future tax refunds.